-This post is written for HR professionals, specifically HR Business Partners, but I think anyone in a client-facing role can use the advice.
+This post is written for HR professionals, specifically HR Business Partners, but I think anyone in a client-facing role can use the advice to streamline your work.

 You wake up right before your alarm goes off in the morning.
 You’re well-rested and peaceful.
 You stretch and make a mental list of all that you’re going to get done today at work.
 You list the 3-4 big things you need to take care of today and smile.
 It should be easy enough.
 You stretch one more time and your hand brushes against your phone on the nightstand.
 Instinctively, you reach for it and check your email.